 Each year we’ve compiled a list of some of the best places to visit in Shetland that are less well known.
-You can see our original ten hidden gems of Shetland here and ten more hidden gems of Shetland here.
-We hope that, once you’ve seen St Ninian’s Isle, Sumburgh Head and Scalloway Castle, you’ll consider visiting one of these ten brilliant hidden gems of Shetland!
+We hope that, once you’ve seen St Ninian’s Isle, Sumburgh Head and Scalloway Castle, you’ll consider visiting one of these ten brilliant Shetland hidden gems!

 Aith is a lovely little village which lies on the picturesque road between Walls and Voe.
 The village stands at the head of sheltered Aith Voe and is the home of the westside RNLI Lifeboat – the most northerly in Britain.
 There’s also a marina, a general store and Post Office, the West Mainland Leisure Centre and a large primary and secondary school (Aith serves as a centre for the wider community in the surrounding area).
 Aith was home to John Nicolson, a prolific writer who wrote the words for The Galley Song which is sung at Up Helly Aa!